These issues may arise. We don’t want to disappoint you, so please read our established practices prior to move day.

 If it rains - we will work to wrap up the situation for a future resumption.
 Working in the rain is fraught with hazards to my men and your goods.
 It is a no-good-deed-goes-unpunished proposition.
 Trust me.
 It opens up a Pandora’s Box of varying liabilities which I do not want to cover at the agreed-to hourly rate.
 After 20 years of trying - we stop.
 We will reconcile the bill and continue another time.

-Some jobs require 2 days.
+Large Jobs - Some jobs require 2 days.
 We want to always give you our best.
-For that reason, we start at 9:30am and begin looking for the exit about 3:30pm.
+For that reason, we start at 9:30am and begin looking for the exit about 3:00pm.
 Six (6) hours of industrious physical labor is enough for a workday, especially in the summer.
-There is no sense in you getting a diminished return on your money.
+Diminished returns on your money.
 Accidents can occur.
 Men can pass out.
 If your job is not done by then, refer to the rain policy above.

 When it is hot outside and we are wet - please raise the temperature in your home.
 It is not healthy to go from cold to hot to cold.
 Pleurisy of the lungs can result.
 Check on us to see if we are shivering inside your house.
 Want to focus on the job.